hairen/hairen.github.io/AWS_CSAA/README.md

 + Bastion hosts are instances that sit within your **public subnet** and are typically accessed using **SSH** or **RDP**.

 ### VPC Flow Logs
-  + VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+  + VPC Flow Logs is a feature that enables you to **capture information about the IP traffic going to and from network interfaces in your VPC**.
   + Flow log data can be published to Amazon **CloudWatch** Logs and Amazon **S3**.
   + After you've created a flow log, you can retrieve and view its data in the chosen destination.